 “Probably millions of people will be saved because Canada is not exporting asbestos anymore… But Canadians still aren’t safe.
 We don’t have a registry.
 We don’t know where it is.
 And the fact they are still using this stuff to build hospitals blows my mind … So there is still a lot more work to be done.”
 (Stephen Staples, Rideau Institute)

-- Occupational Cancer Research Centre, Carex Canada.
-2016.
-Asbestos: Burden of Occupational Cancer Fact Sheet.
-Toronto: OCRC
+- Occupational Cancer Research Centre.
+2017.
+Asbestos: Burden of Occupational Cancer in Ontario.
+Toronto: OCRC (updated)

 - Ban Asbestos Canada (website)